Tutorials

 We use the same feature definitions for querying our data as we used for defining our features and resolvers.

-Chalk has API client libraries in several languages, including Python, Go, Typescript, and Elixir.
+Chalk has API client libraries in several languages, including Python, Go, Java, Typescript, and Elixir.

 All API clients can operate on the string names of features.
 However, in a production system, you may have many hundreds or thousands of features, and want to avoid hard-coding the names of each feature in your code.